BooneAndrewsLab/singlecelltool/README.md

 ```

 ### User input requirements
-* Single cell data file - a spreadsheet containing the single cell information such as
+* Single cell data file - a spreadsheet containing the single cell information such as cell ID (if available),
-image path location, cell coordinates and initial label (if available).
+image path location, cell coordinates,  and initial label (if available).
 The CSV or
-excel file should strictly follow the order of column information: (1) image path,
+excel file should strictly follow the order of column information: cell ID (optional), image path,
-(2) x-coordinate, (3) y-coordinate, (4 *optional) initial label.
+x-coordinate, y-coordinate, and initial label (optional).

 * Phenotype list -  a file containing a list of all possible phenotype or label

-* Cell count - total number of cells to be processed from the uploaded single cell
+* Index minimum - index of the first cell to be included in the analysis.
-data file.
 This is optional.
-By default, no limit is set.
+By default,
+the minimum is set to 1 which means it will display cells starting from the first item on the input file.

+* Index maximum - index of the last cell to be included in the analysis.
+This is optional.
+By default,
+the maximum is set to the total number of cells from the input file.

 * Display limit - number of cells to be displayed on a single page.
 The default is 20.

 * Crop size - Pixel size to be used in cropping single cells from the image.
-The default is 50.
+The default is 64.

+_Note: For big input files (i.e. more than 1000 cells), it is strongly recommended to break up your analysis
+into batches by setting the index minimum and maximum values.
+It will also be great to assign unique cell IDs
+for easy tracking of the single cells_

 ### Output
 The output is a CSV file containing all the labeled single cells.